ajambor91/mqtt-kafka-jconnector/README.md

 You can also edit the config.properties file in the resources directory.
 This file contains the default configuration, but remember that incoming configuration will take precedence.
-Please note: Currently, the connector reliably receives messages from the MQTT broker.
-However, there may be issues with sending these messages to Kafka.
-I am actively working to resolve this problem and will provide an update as soon as possible
 Built with Kafka Connect Api v.
 3.9.0 and Eclipse Paho MQTTv3 v.
 1.2.5
 ## Testing
 Now are two the most important classes tested: MQTTSourceConnector, and MQTTSourceTask.
 First extends SourceConnector and second extends SourceTask, both from Kafka Connects Api.